ecrcpapers/2020_sc_hgemv_artifacts/README.md

 make
 mpiexec -n 2 ./test_hgemv_dist_2d 128 64 64 8 0.9 4 1
 ```
-The above command will use a 128x64 grid of points in 2D, using 64 as leaf size, 8 as (1D) approximation order for the off-diagonal blocks amenable to compression, 0.9 as admissibility parameter eta, from 1 to 4 rhs vectors in powers of two (i.e. 1,2 and 4), and check the results using the sequential code as baseline.
+The above command will use a 128x64 grid of points in 2D, using 64 as leaf size, 8 as the approximation order (C8xC8
+tensor-product Chebychev grid used for the approximation of off-diagonal blocks amenable to compression), 0.9 as admissibility parameter eta, from 1 to 4 rhs vectors in powers of two (i.e. 1,2 and 4), and check the results using the sequential code as baseline.
 You should get an output like the one below
 ```
 Local Rank  1 Pid  56918 on    jasmine device  1 [0x07] Tesla K80
 Local Rank  0 Pid  56917 on    jasmine device  0 [0x06] Tesla K80